dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 ### Sampling past periods

 Predictors can generate data values for periods that are in the past, present, or future.
-These values are based on data sampled from periods before the predicted period, and/or data from the predicted period.
-When you use data sampled from past periods (periods before the predicted period), several parameters determine the choice of which past periods to sample from:
+These values are based on data from the predicted period, and/or sampled data from periods prior to the predicted period.

+If you need data only from the same period in which the prediction is made, then you don't need to read this section.
+This section describes how to sample data from periods prior to the predicted period.

 #### Sequential sample count